justinjaywang/holder-initiative/style.md

 permalink: '/style/'
 ---

-This style guide provides an overview of the visual inventory for the Eric H. Holder Initiative brand and website.
-The majority of styles, such as responsiveness, hover states, and animations, should be found by simply inspecting this website in the browser, or by viewing the [source code](https://github.com/justinjaywang/holder-initiative).
+This style guide provides an overview of the Eric H. Holder Initiative brand and website.
+The majority of styles, such as responsiveness, hover states, and animations, can be found by simply inspecting this website in the browser, or by viewing the [source code](https://github.com/justinjaywang/holder-initiative).

 #### Contents